 Self-powered adventures in Lapland

-Backpacking North offers in-depth trip reports, gear analyses, ultralight training, thought-provoking articles, packraft rentals, photography tours in Lapland.
+Backpacking North offers in-depth trip reports, gear analyses, ultralight training, thought-provoking articles, packraft rentals, and beautiful photography from Lapland.

 Writing and photography by Mark Roberts